syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Displaying dropdown List in Tab

-Achieve this by rendering the dropdown list inside the SfTab.
+In tab view, a dropdownlist can be presented.
+This may be accomplished by displaying the dropdown list within the SfTab.

 {% highlight cshtml %}